If you want to enroll in undergraduate classes on campus, but you aren't seeking a bachelor's degree, apply as an

 It will take approximately two weeks for the university to process your application.

-- Recieve your Hawk ID and access to ISIS—Admitted students will receive a Hawk ID and password to use the university's online student services portal, ISIS (Iowa Student Information Services).
+- Recieve your Hawk ID and access to the Iowa Student Information System—Admitted students will receive a Hawk ID and password to use the university's online student services portal.

 - If you forget your Hawk ID, contact Admissions at 319-335-3847 weekdays 8 a.m. to 4:30 p.m.
 If you forget your password, request a Password Reset.

 - High school nondegree students are advised by the Academic Advising Center (AAC).
 Other nondegree students are advised by the AAC or an academic department.

-- You will register for classes online using ISIS.
-Your registration date and time will be displayed when you log in to ISIS.
+- You will register for classes online using the Iowa Student Information System.
+Your registration date and time will be displayed when you log in.

 - Provide proof of immunization—Admitted students are required to show Proof of Vaccinations for Measles, Mumps, and Rubella before registering for classes.